Undergraduate Research

 - The Office of the Provost at Northeastern

-- Northeastern’s Undergraduate Research
+- Northeastern’s Office of Undergraduate Research and Fellowships

 - The CaNCURE Co-op Program, which has been awarded funding by the National Institute of Cancer (NCI), supports NU undergraduates in six-month research co-ops in NCI-funded research labs (both on-campus and at other institutions).